 Below you’ll find the marketing process that addresses today’s marketing and sales challenges for small businesses.
 I’m unlocking these 7 secrets from the hidden and behind-the-scenes discussions I’ve had with businesses owners and CEOs over the years.

 1) Start with Strategy

 Strategy and tactics are both important to your marketing success.
 But there is a priority to them.
-Strategy conversations always come first.
+Strategy development and conversations always come first.
 If you develop a clear strategy, you will attract the right tactics.
 If you don’t have a clear strategy, no tactic will save you.